New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 For best results:

 For machine reaming, high-spiral reamers (around 45°) with 2–5 flutes work well.
 Use a spiral direction opposite the spindle rotation to aid chip control.
+This usually means a left-hand spiral as left-hand cutting tools are exceedingly rare.
 Avoid high-spiral tools for blind holes, as they tend to pack chips rather than eject them.

 To combat chatter or out-of-round holes, try reamers with uneven flute spacing and non-opposing cutting edges.
+Duplex flutes are excellent for this.
 These are harder to measure but may be necessary in problematic setups.
+Avoid straight flutes if possible.

 For hand reaming of tapered holes, use reamers with a 10° spiral opposite the cut direction for better control and finish.